-It’s not only typical science topics that make their way into the lab!
-It’s easy to bring history into the mix too, thanks to Bob’s other interest, America’s past!
+Not only typical science topics make their way into the lab!
+History appears in the the mix too, thanks to Bob’s other interest, America’s past!

-Having been a beekeeper for nearly a decade now, Bob has access to plenty of beeswax.
-Because of this, classes offered in the lab have even included candlemaking, an early American pursuit practiced by none other than the father of Benjamin Franklin (4-#47)!
+A beekeeper for nearly a decade now, Bob has access to plenty of beeswax.
+Because of this, classes offered in the lab have even included candlemaking, an early American pursuit practiced by none other than the father of Benjamin Franklin (4-#47, Combined-#69)!

 This fun fact is revealed in Russell Freedman’s 96-page book, Becoming Ben Franklin: How a Candle-Maker’s Son Helped Light the Flame of Liberty (1170L).
-It’s easy to extend your discussion of Franklin beyond his role in history, and mix in some math as well.
+Extend your discussion of Franklin beyond his role in history, and mix in some math as well.
 Franklin was not only famous for being a writer, statesman, and scientist; he was an inventor too!

-In fact, one of his inventions is the magic square, in which columns and rows of numbers result in the same sum when added together.
+In fact, one of his inventions, the magic square, has columns and rows of numbers resulting in the same sum when added together.
 Lead your students on some mathematical explorations with something they can solve!
 Lesson plans and activities abound to support you in your efforts!

 Crossing Curricular Areas

-It’s amazing just how naturally the study of the natural world can find its way into other curricular areas and enhance student learning.
+See just how naturally the study of the natural world can find its way into other curricular areas and enhance student learning!
 In this case, Bob’s interests and experience manage to connect STEM subjects, like science and math, with social studies.
 And that’s just one example!